A Guide to choosing the right MBA program

 If you’re 24, you have a couple of years of college experience and you don’t have any liabilities, probably you should be looking at a 2-year program.
 Especially if you’re deciding on a career change, a 2-year course is always preferable over a 1-year program.

-Is there a thumb rule or a way in which I can decide whether one year is better or 2 years is better?
+Is there a thumb rule or a way in which I can decide whether a 1-year program or 2-year program is better?
 It’s like neither is better- it’s just a question of where you are.
 It’s a very subjective question.
 Usually what happens is, the people who are struggling with this question would be 28, about to get married – they are just around the threshold- they are not 22 and unmarried.
 Nor are they 32 and married with kids- they are somewhere in between – this zone is where the confusion is.

 2 years is more expensive but you also have an opportunity to do your internship- it’s a lot easier on you mentally because you have time to assimilate the course.
 One year is obviously going to be relatively inexpensive because you finish it off in half the time but one complaint that I’ve heard from a lot of people who did a one-year course is that it got over so fast that they wished they had more time.
 So it’s a call that you need to take.